Spring

 Start Here

-During the vernal, or spring equinox, the amount of daylight and darkness is nearly the same in length.
+During the vernal equinox, the length of day and night is nearly the same.
 In the Northern Hemisphere, it signals the start of spring.

 Balancing eggs.
 Exploding snowmen.
 A serpent of light.
 Around the globe, spring’s arrival is celebrated with unique traditions.